MichelKrispin/GoOnionRouter/README.md

 A simple onion router written in Go as a student project during the course at [TUHH](https://www.tuhh.de/ide/homepage.html).

+A Python version of this onion router which runs in GCloud can be found [here](https://github.com/MichelKrispin/PyOnionRouter).

 It uses the [Gin Web Framework](https://github.com/gin-gonic/gin) for the server and clients pages.

 This is my first Go project so there are highly likely unidiomatic or inefficient code fragments.